CharlesBell/Comet-Science-with-Python/README.md

 # Comet-Science-with-Python

-Jupyter notebooks for learning about comet science with python
+Comets Science with Python jupyter-notebooks for learning about comets